-The usual weekly meeting of this body was held, when the usual speakers were at their posts, and the The proceedings usual specedes duly delivered. were altogether beneath notice.
-Mr. O'Connell was present, sithough it was currently reported through out the morning that severe indisposition would incapacitate the non and learned centlemen from at-The "business" was all concluded and the hall descried shortly after three o'clock, being at least two hours earlier than the usual time for adjournment.
-After the customary quantity of preliminary nonsense had been spoken, Mr. O'Connell, rose to make the speech of the day.
-He said an accident would prevent his cutering country, and replying to the Cerk Repealers.
-The arcident he aliqued to was the filness of his clerk. into those subjects.
-He regretted the p-stponement with regard to the people of Cork, because he had likely to let in the enemies of Ireland to office to let was the handy-work of Young Ireland.
-Now, the Nation, of Saturday, had state I that he (Mr. O'Conine i) had caded that party "a phalaix"; but he it had originated the name itself, and he had only radepted it, and Mr. O'Brien had confirmed it.
-He (did not care what the young contlemen called themsectives; whether a young phalmex, or an old phalmax, phalanx; they might adopt the luter rtili satisfied with being called Old Irelanders.
-(Loud (cheers.)
-There was then a noble phalanx on one side. and the Repeal Association on the other.
-(Lond (cheers.)
-Mr. O'Brien, the head of this noble phalanx, social be (Mr. O'Co.mellijw is ugly, but, unfortunately, the could not help it, and he thought it was rather tharsh to abuse him for what he could not help; howerer he was catisfied with the reflection, that some of erayes ("hear, hear," and laughter), and he wonditared would day of them ever his to stand had rean librah andience to ask if they had struggled for their fifure phalonx" were employed in doing nothing for (Hear, hear.)
-Why, he would ask, did jerm an association for themselves?
-He sisafer to fight with types and printers' devils, than to resort to the sword, which they land d so much ((cries of "hear, hear"); they were, as they said, a iliterary phalanx, with no brigadier-ceneral; - at who was to fill that past he did not know. (!(!lear, hear.)
-It was to be a literary violence they where to employ; they were to use their quills as YYoung Irelanders' courage.
-(Checrs.)
+The usual weekly meeting of this body was held. when the usual speakers were at their posts, and the usual speeches duly delivered.
+The proceedings were altogether beneath notice.
+Mr. O Connell was present, although it was currently reported throughout the morning that severe indisposition would incapacitate the hon, and learned gentlemen from attendance.
+The "business" was all concluded and the hall deserted shortly after three o'clock, being at least two hours earlier than the usual time for ad-

+After the customary quantity of preliminary non-Mr. O'Connell rose to make the speech of the day.
+He said an accident would prevent his entering into the present prespects of Repeal, the state of the country, and replying to the Cork Repealers.
+The accident he alluded to was the illness of his clerk. into those subjects.
+He regretted the pestponement composition of unusual length and eloquence.
+At hood where this pestiferous heap was allowed to accumu However, he hoped at the next meeting to enter fully with regard to the people of Cork, because he had heard that the results of division in that City was likely to let in the enemies of Ireland to office to let in a Tory Lord Mayor.
+(Cries of "Shame.")
+Such was the handy-work of Young Ireland.
+Now, the well feigned surprise, bowed assent, intimated in a certificate signed by two medical practitioners, set-Nation, of Saturday, had stated that he (Mr. O'Conne'l) had called that party "a phalanx"; but he begge i pardon of the Nation, and wished to say that it had originated the name itself, and he had only trustee, who had evidently considered the matter, did not care what the young centlemen called themselves; whether a young phalanx, or an old phalanx, or a noble phalanx; they might adopt the lutter name if they pleased; and they themselves were tili satisfied with being called Old Irelanders.
+(Loud carers) There was then a noble phalanx on one side, cheers.)
+Mr. O'Brien, the head of this noble phalanx, said he (Mr. O'Connell was ugly, but, unfortunately, he could not help it, and he thought it was rather ceeding in what they termed the ordinary course, Larsh to abuse him for what he could not help; howthe Young Irelander's were no great beauties themsolves ("hear, hear." and laughter), and he wondered would any of them ever live to stand buf re an Irish andience to ask if they had struggied for their country for haif a century?
+This noble "phisical force phalanx" were employed in doing nothing for ireland.
+(Hear, hear.)
+Why, he would ask, did they not form an association for themselves?
+He would teil the reason why.
+It was because they were to resort to the sword, which they lauded so much (cries of "hear, hear"); they were, as they said, a literary phalanx, with no brigadier-general; - at least, who was to fill that post he did not know.
+(Hear, hear.)
+It was to be a literary violence they were to employ; they were to use their quills as pikes, and their pencils as bayonets; such was the Young Irelanders courage.
+(Cheers.)

 The rent was then announced as £58.